TianyuZhang0704/website/content/authors/admin/_index.md

     url: https://www.utoronto.ca/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include AR/VR, interfaces, Inertial Odometry, and Ubiquitous Computing in HCI and collaboration in Software Engineering.
+bio: My research interests include AR/VR, Interfaces, User Experience Design, Inertial Odometry, and Ubiquitous Computing in HCI and collaboration in Software Engineering.

 # Interests to show in About widget
 interests:
-  - HCI (AR/VR, interfaces, Inertial Odometry, and Ubiquitous Computing)
+  - HCI (AR/VR, Interfaces, User Experience Design, Ubiquitous Computing)
   - Software Engineering (collaboration)

 # Education to show in About widget